 Fishing during or after stormy weather is not always the same.
 These fronts can have very different impacts on fishing during different times of the year.

-Fishing during the spring and fall storms are also not as dangerous as those of the summer.
+Fishing during the spring and fall storms is also not as dangerous as those of the summer.
 During these mild months, you’ll get weather systems that move through and dump significant amounts of rain into the lake or river, but there’s much less of a chance that you’ll need to take shelter to avoid serious thunderstorms or even tornados.

 You should be aware that summer storms are quite dangerous as they will certainly bring more threats of lightning and higher winds due to the higher temperatures.
 If you’re fishing during the summer months and you start to see a dark storm approaching, it’s a good idea to cut your losses and head back to the dock.